fm4dd/suncalc/fileformat.md

 The srs-[yyyy].bin data is rounded to the nearest degree by suncalc, and the data is consumed as-is by the Arduino MKR Zero.
 The [yyyymmdd].bin daily position data is kept as double with the original precision as calculated.
-It is currently rounded by the Ardino MKR Zero before displayed, or used to calculate teh 32 LED position value.
+It is currently rounded by the Ardino MKR Zero before displayed, or used to calculate the 32 LED position value.

 ### Notes on Endianness